International Entrepreneur Rule

 - You or any of your immediate relatives;

-- An organization in which you or your immediate relatives have a direct or indirect ownership interest;
+- An organization you or your immediate relatives have a direct or indirect ownership interest in;

 - Permanently or temporarily enjoined from participating in the offer or sale of a security or in the provision of services as an investment adviser, broker, dealer, municipal securities dealer, government securities broker, government securities dealer, bank, transfer agent, or credit rating agency;